 After entering the Emergency area of the hospital, I was almost immediately asked for payment for the services I would receive.
 In fact, prior to the hospital providing any services, I was asked to pay first.
 I had help from our Chinese guide, and between the two of us, we had enough cash to always fulfill the payment request.

-I must however say that the entire event, which included 3 sets of x-rays, intubation, an enema, several IV solutions for pain, and replenishment, and occupying an ER bed for 16 hours, were all delivered to me for about $250/USD.
+I must however say that the entire event, which included 3 sets of x-rays, intubation, an enema, several IV solutions for pain, and replenishment for loss of fluids, and occupying an ER bed for 16 hours, were all delivered to me for about $250/USD.
 These same services, offered at any hospital in the US would have likely cost thousands, or tens of thousands of dollars.
 So, the pricing is certainly favorable.
 However…

 I was shocked at how dirty the hospital was overall.
 First of all, the bathrooms were filthy and disgusting.
 And while the ER room itself was pretty clean, when it came time to address the logical outcome of the enema, I was asked to sit on a dirty garbage can, and discharge my excrement into the can.

 I couldn’t imagine that they wouldn’t have given me a bed pan, or a clean garbage can to use, so seeing the filthy can was a bit unnerving.
 But, I was not really in a position to object.

 I am not a doctor, so my thoughts on the efficacy of their care is entire anecdotal, and not grounded in medical training.
 That said, it seemed to me that the Dr. that was treating me on Sunday evening was both a poor communicator, and someone who was not reading the symptoms correctly, nor was he diagnosing the problem correctly.